SirRGB/dockdroid/README.md

 ### Setting up permissions (rootless)

-First we need to find the avaliable subuids, that are used for docker.
+First we need to find the UID, that is used for docker.
-For debian/ubuntu this seems to be 100999 and on fedora 52587,
+For Debian/Ubuntu this seems to be 100999 and on Fedora 52587,
 which should be $subUID+$containerUID-1 according to the [docker forums](https://forums.docker.com/t/map-more-uid-on-rootless-docker-and-mount-volume/102928/8).